You know, we've been destroying Democrats all day.

 There are two ways to get things done.

-You can go out and do something, you can sit around and wait for somebody else to do it.
+You can sit around and wait for somebody else to do it.

-And it's it's just that simple.
+I mean, it's just that simple.

 You can sit back and wait for somebody to do it, or you can join the rebuilding process yourself.

-And I know the questions that begins.
+And I know the questions that begin.

-that's a universal question?
+That's a universal question.

-Uh but the bottom line is money will be flowing in there if it's not already.
+But the bottom line is money will be flowing in there if it's not already.

 I'm sure it is.